 - Online learning.
 I taught McMaster's first MOOC from 7 July to 15 August 2014, Experimentation for Improvement.
-The course has been re-launched in the summer of 2015 as on-demand course that can be started and completed at any time, at your own pace.
+The course has been re-launched in 2015 as on-demand course that can be started and completed at any time, at your own pace.
 As of August 2019 over 20,000 people have enrolled in the course, and more than 1200 have completed it.

 - MACCMIA - software for multivariate image analysis